GC Columns

 Out side GC oven

-Septum-seal both ends of the column, store column in its original box.
+Septum-seal both ends of a column, store the column in its original box.
 Avoid moisture or chemical vapor.

 Causes of performance degradation